Martin Dobkin: Politics

 On October 1, 1973, as a political novice, he was elected as the first mayor of the newly created City of Mississauga.
 At 31 years of age, Dobkin became the youngest person in Canada to be elected mayor of a large city.
 He served a three-year term as mayor of Mississauga.

 Dobkin was swept into office as the head of a "reform council" in Mississauga, which included other newcomers such as Mary-Helen Spence, David Culham, Hubert Wolf, Kaye Killaby, and Hazel McCallion.

-The term of the first council was very prolific, creative, and productive in its many achievements.
-The most important of these was the initiation and creation of a new and comprehensive official plan for the new city, which provided the blueprint for the future large-scale development of the city into one of the finest municipalities in Canada.
+Notable achievements during the first council term included the creation of a future development plan for the city.

 Numerous properties were purchased to provide the green space and parklands for the new city.
 These included the acquisitions of the Rattray Marsh, Adamson House, Cawthra Elliott Estate, Jack Darling Park, Morning Dew Park, Cooksville Creek Lands, and the CVCA parkland at the mouth of the Credit River.

 Libraries that were built or completed were the Burnhamthorpe, Lorne Park, and the Lakeview branches.
 As well, the Malton Community Centre and the Mississauga Valley Community Centre were designed and built.

 During Dobkin's era, Mississauga Transit was significantly enlarged, adding a state-of-the-art transit headquarters on Central Parkway West, Canada's first articulated buses, and many other infrastructure projects.

 In the 1976 municipal election, Dobkin faced city councillor Ron Searle.
 Dobkin, who was cast by Searle's campaign as the anti-development candidate, was defeated by Searle by about 3,000 votes.